 Make your check payable to NATIONAL ACADEMIC ASSOCIATION, send to our new address: NAA, 10688

 Dimple Dell Dr. Sandy, UT 84092.

 Do not send your entry fee to the Questions Unlimited address in Tennessee!

-Competition will start on the morning of May 25.
-The final match will officially take place no later than 3:00 Monday, although we’re usually done by 1:30.
+Competition will start on the morning of May 28 and end no later than 1:00 Monday.
 Hampton Inn will be the site of all competitions.
-Staying at Hampton Inn is recommended, but not required, for participation in the National Academic Championship.
 Your competition schedule will allow some time for exploring.
 There are countless things to do in the New Orleans area, and you may wish to arrive a day early or leave a day late (or both) in order to enjoy some tourist activities.
-The special group discount rate of $125 per room applies for 1-4 people per room.
+The special group discount rate of $135 per room applies for 1-4 people per room.
 A hot breakfast is provided at no additional charge.

 Hilton Garden Inn New Orleans Convention

 1001 S Peters Street